kriachers/title-generator-model/README.md

 ## Dataset for Training

-The training used a truncated version of the Medium Articles Dataset.
+The training used a truncated version of the Medium Articles Dataset ([link]([https://huggingface.co/google/t5-small)](https://www.kaggle.com/datasets/fabiochiusano/medium-articles)).
 The original dataset, which consists of 150,000 rows, was truncated to 20,000 rows and saved as `small_medium_articles.csv`.

 ## Installation and Usage